Durus-R/WolfiLite/README.md

 # Wolfi Lite

-Wolfi is a online Bot with the Target for spreading Informations and lookup Things without leaving Discord.
+Wolfi is a online Bot with the Goal for giving Informations and lookup Things without leaving Discord.

 ## Features: